CASSIOPE: Launch

-MDA contracted with SpaceX to put the CASSIOPE payload on the first flight of an essentially new launch vehicle—a non-operational demonstration launch.
-The Falcon 9 v1.1, upgraded from the original Falcon 9, is a 60 percent heavier rocket with 60% more thrust.
-The flight was contracted with a payload mass that is very small relative to the rocket's capability, at a discounted rate because it was a technology demonstration mission for SpaceX, approximately 20% of the normal published price for SpaceX Falcon 9 LEO missions.
+MDA consented to place CASSIOPE on the inaugural flight of an essentially unproven launch vehicle.
+The Falcon 9 v1.1, an upgraded version of the original Falcon 9, was significantly larger and heavier, with a 60 percent increase in thrust.
+However, the payload mass, approximately 500 kg, was relatively light compared to the rocket’s capabilities.
+As a technology demonstration mission for SpaceX, MDA received a discounted rate, approximately 20 percent below the normal published price for a SpaceX Falcon 9 low Earth orbit (LEO) mission.

-Since this was the first flight of a new launch vehicle, the US Air Force had estimated the overall probability of failure on the mission was nearly fifty percent.
-In the event, the mission was successful, as was each of the next 13 Falcon 9 v1.1 missions before a launch vehicle failure and loss of mission occurred on Falcon 9 Flight 19 in June 2015.
+Given that this was the inaugural flight of a new launch vehicle, the US Air Force estimated the overall probability of failure on the mission to be nearly 50 percent.
+Fortunately, the mission was successful, as was each of the subsequent 13 Falcon 9 v1.1 missions.
+However, a launch vehicle failure and loss of mission occurred on the SpaceX CRS-7 International Space Station resupply mission in June 2015.